-Over the next 6 weeks, we will study together the biblical story, 'The Acts of the Apostles,' which gives the history of the first 30 years of the church and tells how the message about Jesus' life, death, and resurrection spread throughout the Roman Empire within the lifespan of the first generation of Jesus' followers.
-Acts was probably written by Luke, who is also the author of one of the Gospel accounts.
-Luke was a medical doctor and a close companion of Paul, one of the main characters of our story.
-Luke was probably an eye witness to much of what he wrote in Acts, and he had direct, personal access to the main actors in these stories.
+The Acts of the Apostles, to give the book it's full title, is sort of a sequel.
+It's written by Luke, who is also the author of one of the four gospel accounts--the stories of Jesus' life and ministry.
+In Acts, Luke tells us what happens in the thirty years after Jesus' death, resurrection, and ascension.
+Luke was a close companion of Paul, one of the main characters of our story.
+Luke was probably an eye witness to much of what he writes in Acts, and he had direct, personal access to the main actors in these stories.
 He's also a very talented writer of history.
-So, what we have in Acts is a gripping, well-written, contemporary account of what happened after Jesus ascended to heaven.
+So, what we have in Acts is a gripping, well-written, contemporary account of what happened once Jesus left the scene.
+Luke is also the only non-Jewish author in the New Testament (the Bible's second act, covering the period after Jesus' birth).
+So, a matter of particular interest to him is how the phenomenon of following Jesus spreads beyond its original Palestinian Jewish context.
+I imagine that's an interest most of us would share with Luke.
+'How did people like us end up in this story?' is a question we'll focus on a lot over the next six weeks.